 A virtual reality experiment tricked the teacher’s students into thinking their classroom was off kilter.
-After they’d adjusted to moving around in the altered environment, they took off their headsets.
-Then they stumbled around the world they’d only briefly left behind.
+After they’d adjusted to moving about that artificial environment, they took off their headsets.
+Then they stumbled around in the real one.

 Conclusion: the brain and body need time to adjust to sudden changes.
-Five or six months of easy driving aren’t easy to unlearn upon waking up to a frozen commute.
+Five or six months of easy driving aren’t easy to unlearn upon waking up to a wintry commute.

-Maybe we can help with the transition.
-Here are five refreshers from Automotive Service Technician instructor Dan Brochu (Bachelor of Business Administration ’16, Automotive Service Technician ’81) for navigating a familiar but altered environment.
+To help with the transition, here are five refreshers from Automotive Service Technician instructor Dan Brochu (Bachelor of Business Administration ’16, Automotive Service Technician ’81) for navigating an altered environment, familiar or not.